1972 Cleveland Indians season

-The 1972 Cleveland Indians season was the 72nd in franchise history.
-The team finished fifth in the American League East with a record of 72–84, 14 games behind the Detroit Tigers.
+The 1972 Cleveland Indians season was the 72nd season in franchise history.
+The Indians finished 5th place in the American League East Division. with a record of 72 wins and 84 losses, 14 games behind the Detroit Tigers.

 Offseason

 George Steinbrenner offer

 On December 6, 1971, George Steinbrenner led a group of investors (including Ted Bonda, Ed Jeffrey, Howard Metzenbaum, Steve O'Neill, Gabe Paul and Al Rosen) that negotiated with Jim Stouffer, the son of Indians owner Vernon Stouffer about the potential purchase of the franchise.
 The group offered $8.6 million and agreed to absorb $300,000 in debt (Stouffer borrowed against the Indians television contract for 1972).
 Although Steinbrenner and Jim Stouffer agreed to a sale, Vernon Stouffer disapproved of the deal.
 He felt that he was able of getting $10 million for the franchise.